 Ali Turnbull Co-founder and Secretary

 Ali grew up in Wiveliscombe, Somerset but has been living in London since 2003.
-She worked for not-for-profit organisations supporting children and young people in the UK and internationally for most of that time, but in 2014 started to retrain as a primary school teacher.
+She worked for not-for-profit organisations supporting children and young people in the UK and internationally for most of that time, but in 2014 retrained as a primary school teacher.

 Helen Wright Trustee and Treasurer